smartcontractkit/documentation/docs/Using Any API/multi-variable-responses.md

 - Task parameters
 - Callback function signature

->❗️ Note on Funding Contracts
+> ❗️ Note on Funding Contracts
 >
 > Making a GET request will fail unless your deployed contract has enough LINK to pay for it. **Learn how to [Acquire testnet LINK](../acquire-link/) and [Fund your contract](../fund-your-contract/)**.

->
+Assume that a user wants to obtain the ETH price quoted against three different currencies: _BTC_ , _USD_ and _EUR_.
+If they use only a single-word job, it would require three different requests.
+To make that more efficient, they can use multi-word responses to do it all in a single request as shown in the following example:

 ```solidity Kovan
 {% include 'samples/APIRequests/MultiWordConsumer.sol' %}
 ```

 <div class="remix-callout">
     <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/APIRequests/MultiWordConsumer.sol" target="_blank" >Open in Remix</a>
     <a href="/docs/conceptual-overview/#what-is-remix" >What is Remix?</a>
 </div>

-The job spec for the Chainlink node in this example can be [found here](../example-job-spec-multi-word/).
+The job spec for the Chainlink node in this example can be found [here](/docs/example-job-spec-multi-word/).

-If the LINK address for targeted blockchain is not [publicly available](../link-token-contracts/) yet, replace [setPublicChainlinkToken(/)](../chainlink-framework/#setpublicchainlinktoken) with [setChainlinkToken(_address)](../chainlink-framework/#setchainlinktoken) in the constructor, where `_address` is a corresponding LINK token contract.

 ## Choosing an Oracle and JobId

-`oracle` refers to a specific Chainlink node that a contract makes an API call from, and `specId` refers to a specific job for that node to run.
+`oracle` refers to a specific Chainlink node that a contract makes an API call from, and `jobId` refers to a specific job for that node to run.
 Each job is unique and returns different types of data.

 For example, a job that returns a `bytes32` variable from an API would have a different `specId` than a job that retrieved the same data, but in the form of a `uint256` variable.